Posted in: eSports, Games, Interview, Video Games | Tagged: The Milk Cup, TheBestTaco, Yin Woon Rani

 Excited is probably the big word.
 The team has worked so hard in so long; it's like an opening day kind of thing.
 I feel grateful that we can spend our advertising on dollars in a way that's affecting these 99 women's lives and all the ones who compete in the qualifier, and we have heard such an outpouring of support.
 Some of them are getting approached for sponsorships and brand deals they wouldn't have had before.
 I just feel grateful that we as an industry and we as organization can make a real difference.
 I'm sure there will be wrinkles and snafus and technical failures and all the chaos that comes with events but I feel like we've already done a lot of good.
 I just feel grateful to be involved.
 It's cool.

-Based on the success I assume in 2025 you're gonna bring the cup back.
+Based on the success, I assume in 2025 you're gonna bring the cup back.
 Any plans to expand it or keep the same format?
 Maybe get involved with other esports festivals and events like that?

 Any final thoughts on Gonna Need Milk and your work in esports?

 I will say we one of the reasons we like being in the gaming space is, I think a little bit of an unexpected player.
 I think you often see carbonating soft drinks or energy drinks or technology players.
 We like showing up and supporting this youth audience.
 We believe that esports are sports and milk has always supported that.
 We want players to understand that milk can be part of their diet, obviously for all the benefits that you really can think of in terms of strength and growth and hydration, but the benefit we're promoting for gamers specifically is focus.
-Milk can help you focus and also give you sustained energy without caffeine jitters, and thwre's a lot of science behind that.
+Milk can help you focus and also give you sustained energy without caffeine jitters, and there's a lot of science behind that.
 So we're hopeful that gamers will appreciate that being well-nourished and fueled is important.